Cuts and Bruises Treatment

 While prevention is the best strategy for dealing with a cut or bruise, it is not always avoidable, which is why it is essential to know the proper steps to take in the event you do suffer a cut or bruise.

-At our urgent care facility, we have the staff and resources available to deal with minor to moderate cuts and bruises efficiently and effectively.
+At our care facility, we have the staff and resources available to deal with minor to moderate cuts and bruises efficiently and effectively.
 Therefore, be sure to consult with us if there is any concern over the pain level or severity of your cut or bruise.

 FAQ